aws-samples/amazon-lex-migration-utility/README.md

 }
 ```

 `ResourceFilters` allow you to choose which bots, intents, and slots get exported.
-Any resources that contain  the specified values as part of their name will be exported.
+Any resources which contain the specified values as part of their name will be exported.

 `Output`